Incarnate Word Cardinals men's basketball: Postseason

+CBI results

+The Cardinals have participated in one College Basketball Invitational (CBI) tournament.
+Their record is 2–1.

 CIT results

 The Cardinals have appeared in the CollegeInsider.com Postseason Tournament (CIT) one time.
 They have a record of 0–1.
 The 2015 CIT was their first postseason appearance since joining Division I.

-NCAA Division II Tournament results
+NCAA Division II tournament results

-The Cardinals have appeared in the NCAA Division II Tournament three times.
+The Cardinals have appeared in the NCAA Division II tournament three times.
 Their combined record is 1–3.